For further articles on these topics:

 Clothing to Those Directly in Need

 If you are looking for a place to donate clothing items where the clothing will go directly to those in need consider a local homeless shelter or domestic violence shelter.
 Some Department of Social Services offices also accept clothing donations which are given directly to those in need - call your local DSS to see if they accept donations.
 Consider looking for a local House of Ruth, YWCA shelter, YMCA shelter, Salvation Army Shelter, or other private shelters to drop of donations.
 Finally, some churches operate clothing closets for those in need and may accept donations tha will go directly to those in need.

 Professional Attire: Dress for Success

 Dress for Success is an outstanding program that gives women in need professional clothing to wear for job interviews and if they obtain a job that requires professional attire they cannot afford.
 Dress for success is an international organization that is a great place to donate any professional clothing in good condition.
 Find your local Dress for Success here.

 Beware of clothing donation boxes that are popping up in many store parking lots and other areas.
 Though they are an easy way to get rid of clothing, some are for-profit or practice questionable business ethics.
 Some have been found to sell the clothing and only give a very small percentage to charity.
 Do your research and make sure you are comfortable with the organization before donating.
-That being said, when you are grieving I will be the first to give you a pass – sometimes convenience comes above all else.
-If you just need to get rid of those items and dumping them in the closest donation box is all you are up for, it is certainly a quick and easy way to get those items out of your home and it will keep them out of a landfill.
+That being said, when you are grieving, sometimes convenience comes above all else.
+If you just need to get rid of those items and dumping them in the closest donation box is all you are up for, it is certainly a quick and easy way to get those items out of your home and also out of a landfill.